-2171 The L^ coordinate depends on the topologies of the electric and magnetic fields, and on the

-2173 This definition becomes somewhat simpler for Earth's radiation belt populations (equation (5-

-- 2174 6)).
-Even so, L^ is a cumbersome parameter to handle: - It requires knowledge of the global electromagnetic field geometry at a given instance - information that no measurement can provide.
-Thus, the quantification of L is always somewhat uncertain. - The standard method for determining L requires a computationally expensive drift contour tracing (see, for instance, the numerical recipe provided by Roederer and Zhang (2014)).
-Therefore, some approximation of the L parameter is often preferred in practice.

-Thus, any work on radial diffusion requires setting a magnetic field model, and setting a method to quantify the L^ coordinate.
-It is understood that both parameterizations should be as accurate as possible.

-In addition, it is important to keep in mind that L^ is a parameter for stably trapped populations.

-2185 This poses a limit to radial diffusion studies.
-Indeed, the drift contour needs to be a closed curve

-2186 for L^ to be determined.
-Thus, populations located on open field lines and quasi-trapped

-- 2187 populations cannot be parametrized with L^ .
+- The L^ coordinate depends on the topologies of the electric and magnetic fields, and on the - characteristics of the population considered (charge, mass, energy, pitch angle) (equation (5-4)). - 2173 This definition becomes somewhat simpler for Earth's radiation belt populations (equation (5- - 2174 6)).
+Even so, L^ is a cumbersome parameter to handle: - 2175 It requires knowledge of the global electromagnetic field geometry at a given instance - - information that no measurement can provide.
+Thus, the quantification of L^ is always - 2177 somewhat uncertain. - 2178 The standard method for determining L^ requires a computationally expensive drift contour - tracing (see, for instance, the numerical recipe provided by Roederer and Zhang (2014)). - Therefore, some approximation of the L^ parameter is often preferred in practice. - 2181 Thus, any work on radial diffusion requires setting a magnetic field model, and setting a method - 2182 to quantify the L^ coordinate.
+It is understood that both parameterizations should be as accurate - 2183 as possible. - In addition, it is important to keep in mind that L^ is a parameter for stably trapped populations. - 2185 This poses a limit to radial diffusion studies.
+Indeed, the drift contour needs to be a closed curve - for L^ to be determined.
+Thus, populations located on open field lines and quasi-trapped - 2187 populations cannot be parametrized with L^ .
 For instance, particles located in the nightside of the - 2188 geostationary orbit can be in the drift loss cone during active times, drifting towards regions of - open field lines in the dayside where they are lost ("magnetopause shadowing").
 In addition, - 2190 there exist regions of space close to the dayside magnetopause of the Earth where each field line - 2191 has two minima.
-This particular geometry leads to drift orbit bifurcations (also known as - 2192 Shabansky orbits), and it precludes the definition of L^ (e.g. Öztürk and Wolf 2007).
-Therefore, - 2193 if the population considered is not stably trapped, it is, strictly speaking, impossible to attribute a - 2194 L^ coordinate, never mind computing a radial diffusion coefficient! - 2195 across a particle population.
-Thus, this concept involves variations of the magnetic flux 2199 encompassed by the drift contour of a trapped population.
-In the following, we discuss the 2200
+This particular geometry leads to drift orbit bifurcations (also known as - Shabansky orbits), and it precludes the definition of L^ (e.g. Öztürk and Wolf 2007).
+Therefore, - 2193 if the population considered is not stably trapped, it is, strictly speaking, impossible to attribute a - L^ coordinate, never mind computing a radial diffusion coefficient!

-- 5.2.
-Violation of the third adiabatic invariant 2196 - 2197
+5.2.
+Violation of the third adiabatic invariant

-2198 Radial diffusion is a statistical characterization of the violation of the third adiabatic invariant

-2201 ingredients required for the violation of the third adiabatic invariant, in the most general way.
+- 2198 Radial diffusion is a statistical characterization of the violation of the third adiabatic invariant across a particle population.
+Thus, this concept involves variations of the magnetic flux - 2199 - encompassed by the drift contour of a trapped population.
+In the following, we discuss the 2200 - 2201 ingredients required for the violation of the third adiabatic invariant, in the most general way.

 5.2.1.
-Relation between magnetic field variations and violation of L^ 2203
+Relation between magnetic field variations and violation of L^

-The violation of L^{} requires field fluctuations that depend on local time 2205

-The broadening of an initially thin drift shell is indicative of the violation of the L^ coordinate for 2206 the population considered.
-In the following, we expand on the mechanism proposed by Parker 2207 (1960), introduced in Section 2.3.1.
-We show that the condition for an initially thin drift shell to 2208 2209 broaden is the presence of asymmetric field fluctuations, i.e., field fluctuations that depend on population considered.
-The case of equatorial particles trapped in a time-varying magnetic field 2211
+- The violation of L^ requires field fluctuations that depend on local time - The broadening of an initially thin drift shell is indicative of the violation of the L^ coordinate for 2206 - the population considered.
+In the following, we expand on the mechanism proposed by Parker 2207 - (1960), introduced in Section 2.3.1.
+We show that the condition for an initially thin drift shell to 2208 - 2209 broaden is the presence of asymmetric field fluctuations, i.e., field fluctuations that depend on - 2210 local time, with a characteristic time comprised between the bounce and the drift periods of the - population considered.
+The case of equatorial particles trapped in a time-varying magnetic field 2211 - 2212 is discussed for the sake of simplicity.
+Generalization is straightforward (via an appropriate - redefinition of the drift contour equation (5-4)).
+2213